cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/mongo/README.md

 	configuration only with 3 Workers acting as secondary and 1 Master as primary.
 	You are required to provide the ```--master``` , ```--workers``` and
 	```--port``` arguments   which specify which workers will be deployed as a part
-	of the Replication set and the ports to which they listen to
+	of the Replication set and the ports to which they listen to.

 	Example usage:

 	```bash
 	cms pi mongo start --type=replica --master=blue --workers=blue00[1-3] \
 	--port=2705[1-3]
 	```

 Run a test on your setup cluster

 ```bash